 South facing gardens can be just as tricky to nail, and if your garden doesn’t provide respite, finding shade is vital so that dining and sitting out are comfortable experiences.

 Practical garden shade ideas are crucial if you have young kids, as creating shade enables them to play out of direct sunlight.
-Good shade is also beneficial for older people using the garden, assisting them in protecting their skin and avoiding heat exhaustion.

 To provide an area of shade, consider including features such as pergolas and gazebos, as well as adding a roof to a patio or deck.
 A fence or wall can also introduce shade at certain times of the day, so can be useful in a location you use early or later in the day.